earldouglas/sbt-war/README.md

 **Use *WEB-INF/classes* instead of *WEB-INF/lib***

+By default, project classes and resources are packaged in the default *.jar* file artifact, which is copied to *WEB-INF/lib*.
+This file can optionally be ignored, and the project classes and resources copied directly to *WEB-INF/classes*.

 ```scala
 webInfClasses in webapp := true
 ```

 **Prepare the Web application for execution and deployment**

+For situations when the prepared *<project>/target/webapp* directory is needed, but the packaged *.war* file isn't.

 *sbt console:*